 Choosing a Defense Attorney

 Choosing a criminal defense attorney can be a truly difficult decision.
-When deciding who you want to represent you in court, there are a number of important dynamics to consider.
+When deciding who you want to represent in court, there are a number of important dynamics to consider.

 The most important aspect of any attorney-client relationship is trust.
 Meet with prospective attorneys before you hire one and find someone that makes you comfortable and you feel comfortable working with.
-You will spend extensive amounts of time working together with your attorney to find the best possible legal outcome to your case, so you want to be sure they will be someone you believe has your best interests at heart.
+You will spend extensive amounts of time working together with your attorney to find the best possible legal outcome for your case, so you want to be sure they will be someone you believe has your best interests at heart.

 When hiring a defense attorney, it is also of the utmost importance that you feel confident in their ability in the courtroom.
 The ideal defense attorney should have experience working on cases like yours, and they should have a proven track record in the courtroom.
 Doing your homework before hiring your defense attorney may save you stress, money, and even jail time.